Skip navigation

 Summary from Harris, M. & Fallot, R. (2001).
 Using trauma theory to design service systems.
 New directions in mental health services, Jossey-Bass, 89, Spring.

 Both the criminal justice and victim services systems can inadvertently re-traumatize.
-Key triggers to re-traumatization include—
+Taskforce member responses that can lead to re-traumatization include–

 Smart Tips for Building and Utilizing a Trauma-Informed Lens in Your Task Force